Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 When you’re ready to make important home-building decisions, it’s likely that you’ll be thinking about building materials, floor plans, fixtures, paint colors, landscaping, and kitchen details.
 But have you thought about the exact direction your home should face?
 Or the placement of windows, doors, and skylights to maximize the natural light your home allows in?
 What about considering wind and light as they relate to the heating and cooling of your home?

-It could sound overwhelming to consider all of these elements in positioning of your home, but some simple planning and calculations could vastly improve the energy efficiency, lighting, and overall enjoyment of your new home.
+It could sound overwhelming to consider all of these elements in the positioning of your home, but some simple planning and calculations could vastly improve the energy efficiency, lighting, and overall enjoyment of your new home.
 And when a home can last a lifetime, it’s an important planning exercise to be sure you’re benefitting from nature’s natural cooling and heating elements to maximize the livability of your home.

 What can good home orientation do?

 Strategic orientation of your new-construction home can significantly reduce the need for expensive heating and cooling, which may not only save you money but improve the comfort of your home all year.
 A good placement plan considers the direction of the sun in both winter and summer, and the direction of the breeze to be used in your home’s cooling during hotter months.
-It’s something many people don’t consider, but if you have control over your home’s placement, especially for energy efficient house plans, this kind of planning can vastly improve the quality of life in your new home.
+It’s something many people don’t consider, but if you have control over your home’s placement, especially for energy-efficient house plans, this kind of planning can vastly improve the quality of life in your new home.

 A center-hall Colonial home like this would benefit from facing south, especially in a colder climate.
 In the warm summer, the front porch shades the living areas from the high sun, and the upstairs bedrooms can have shades drawn.
-But in the winter, the sun, which is low in the sky, can penetrate the living-area and bedroom windows to warm the interior with supplementary solar heat (Plan #198-1004).
+But in the winter, the sun, which is low in the sky, can penetrate the living area and bedroom windows to warm the interior with supplementary solar heat (Plan #198-1004).

 Consider Your Climate